-Four decades of intensive international migration have fundamentally transformed sending communities, as well as Moroccan society in general.
-Migration has become an all-pervasive phenomenon that has also affected the perceptions and increasing aspirations of most people., An increasing number of studies since the 1990s have revealed the generally positive impacts of migration on development in Moroccan migrant-sending regions and the communities they contain.
+An increasing number of studies since the 1990s have revealed the generally positive impacts of migration on development in Moroccan migrant-sending regions and the communities they contain.
 Migration has enabled households to invest in housing, agriculture, private enterprises and the education of male and female children.
-The relatively high and stable remittance income improves the wellbeing and living standards of households.
-This generally seems to confirm the hypotheses of the new economics of labor migration.
+The relatively high and stable remittance income improves living standards of households.
+This generally seems to confirm the hypotheses of the new economics of labour migration.
 Nevertheless, because much empirical work is methodologically flawed or biased, more systematic empirical comparisons and analytical rigor are needed to formally test hypotheses on the effects of migration on marginal propensities to invest, intra-community inequality and the economy-wide income multiplier effects of remittance expenditure.

 However, there is substantial circumstantial evidence which leads us to hypothesize that migrants' consumption and investments have stimulated the economies of migrant-sending regions as a whole, from which non-migrants and 'reverse' immigrants to emigration areas have indirectly profited through increased employment and income.
-Through household relocation and increasingly urban-based real estate and business investments, international migrant households simultaneously capitalize on, and actively contribute to, the accelerated urban growth and concentration of economic activities in urban centers mostly located inside or nearby migrant-sending areas.
+Through household relocation and increasingly urban-based real estate and business investments, international migrant households simultaneously capitalize on, and actively contribute to, the accelerated urban growth and concentration of economic activities in urban centres mostly located inside or nearby migrant-sending areas.